-Ultimately it’s up to you what’s the best Laptop for music production is.
+Ultimately it’s up to you what’s the best laptop for music production is.
 I’ve used many different machines to record on in my 20+ years of music, including cheap laptops and high-end ones.

 I have pointed out my Top 3 best laptops for music production.
 I threw in the iMac because why not.
-It’s not a laptop, but it is portable like a laptop.
+It’s not a laptop, but it is portable as a laptop.
 And to be honest, it feels like a more professional studio being set up.

 If you don’t like the top 3, please just take the specs to guide with you to the store.
 That is the most important part of this article; you need to make the minimum requirements for a laptop at least to work well for you in the studio.